top of page

 New York

 Andrew Chang is an antitrust litigator with extensive experience at all levels of federal and state courts.
+Andrew pairs rigorous analysis with practical problem-solving, helping clients navigate complex disputes efficiently both inside and outside the courtroom.

 Before joining the Department, Andrew practiced at Holwell Shuster & Goldberg LLP and Covington & Burling LLP.
 There, he worked on numerous antitrust cases spanning a range of industries, including commodities, pharmaceuticals, gaming, financial services, and advertising.
 In addition to his litigation background in trial and appellate courts, his experience includes merger clearance counseling and responding to Second Requests.

 Andrew clerked for Judge Jeffrey R. Howard of the U.S. Court of Appeals for the First Circuit.
 He earned his J.D. from Stanford Law School, where he served on the Executive Board of the Stanford Law Review.
+His scholarship includes What Thinking About Antitrust Law Can Tell Us About Net Neutrality, 15 Colo.
+Tech.
+L. J. 93 (2016).

 Clerkships